History of engineering: Ancient era

 The earliest architect known by name is Imhotep.
 As one of the officials of the Pharaoh, Djosèr, he probably designed and supervised the construction of the Pyramid of Djoser (a Step Pyramid) at Saqqara in Egypt around 2630-2611 BC.
 He may also have been responsible for the first known use of columns in architecture.

 Kush developed the Sakia during the 4th century BC, which relied on animal power instead of human energy.
-Reservoirs in the form of Hafirs were developed in Kush to boost irrigation.
+Reservoirs in the form of hafirs were developed in Kush to boost irrigation.
 Sappers were employed to build causeways during military campaigns.
 Kushite ancestors built speos between 3700 and 3250 BC.
 Bloomeries and blast furnaces were also created during the Meroitic period.

 The earliest practical water-powered machines, the water wheel and watermill, first appeared in the Persian Empire, in what are now Iraq and Iran, by the early 4th century BC.

 Ancient Greece developed machines both in the civilian and military domains.
 The Antikythera mechanism, an early known model of a mechanical analog computer, and the mechanical inventions of Archimedes, are examples of Greek mechanical engineering.
-Some of Archimedes' inventions, as well as the Antikythera mechanism, required sophisticated knowledge of differential gearing or epicyclic gearing, two key principles in machine theory that helped design the gear trains of the Industrial Revolution and are still widely used today in diverse fields such as robotics and automotive engineering.
+Some of Archimedes' inventions, as well as the Antikythera mechanism, required sophisticated knowledge of differential gearing or epicyclic gearing, two key principles in machine theory that helped design the gear trains of the Industrial Revolution and are still widely used today in fields such as robotics and automotive engineering.

-Chinese and Roman armies employed complex military machines including the Ballista and catapult.
-In the Middle Ages, the Trebuchet was developed.
+Chinese and Roman armies employed complex military machines, including the ballista and catapult.
+In the Middle Ages, the trebuchet was developed.
 In 132, polymath Zhang Heng invented the seismoscope for detecting earthquakes, which was not invented anywhere else in the world until 1,100 years later.

-Huan Tan's Xinlun is the earliest text to describe the trip hammer device powered by hydraulics (i.e., a waterwheel), which was used to pound and decorticate grain.
+Huan Tan's Xinlun is the earliest text to describe the trip hammer device powered by hydraulics (i.e., a water wheel), which was used to pound and decorticate grain.

 Middle Ages

 Byzantine Empire

-Byzantines translated and preserved countless Greek manuscripts and also made contributions to engineering in the early medieval world.
-Anthemius of Tralles, and Isidore of Miletus, were responsible for the architecture of the Hagia Sophia church in 532-537 CE.
+Byzantines translated and preserved many Greek manuscripts and made contributions to engineering in the early medieval world.
+Anthemius of Tralles and Isidore of Miletus were responsible for the architecture of the Hagia Sophia church in 532-537 CE.

-The Greek fire, invented by Callinicus of Heliopolis was a weapon used by the Byzantines.
-It consisted of flammable substances such as petroleum, naphtha, quicklime, sulphur, resin and potassium nitrate.
+Greek fire, invented by Callinicus of Heliopolis, was a weapon used by the Byzantines.
+It consisted of flammable substances such as petroleum, naphtha, quicklime, sulphur, resin, and potassium nitrate.